Prof Linda Ross

 Masters and PhD supervision.

-Out soon: Ross L & Austin J Spiritual needs and spiritual support preferences of people with end-stage heart failure and thier carers: a qualitative interview study.
-Journal of Nursing Management.
+Ross L and Austin J (2013) Spiritual needs and spiritual support preferences of people with end stage heart failure and their carers: implications for nurse managers.
+Journal of Nursing Management, 23, 1, 87-95

 McSherry W and Ross L (2012).
 Nursing.
 In Cobb M, Rumbold B & Puchalski C (Eds) Oxford Textbook of Spirituality in Healthcare.
 Oxford University Press, Oxford